GouthamPranay/devops-march-2023/Day1/README.md

 - each Phase can invoke one to many Maven plugins
 - each Maven Plugin supports one to many goals
 - each Plugin goal supports one functionality

+## What is Super POM?
+- is the ultimate parent POM for all POM files that we write
+- every POM file will inherit the default properties and configurations from Super POM
+- Super POM comes out of the box when we install Apache Maven

+## What is Effective POM?
+- is the combination of Super POM and your project specific POM file
+- Maven always creates an effective POM before doing any build activity as an in-memory file

+## What is Parent POM?
+- in a multi-module project, we typically write a Parent pom

 ## Cloning the TekTutor Training Repository ( Do this only first time )
 ```